-Most people want to drive the entire Ring Road during a trip to Iceland, but what are your options if you only have 5-6 days on the island?
+Most people want to drive the entire Ring Road during a trip to Iceland.
 While you could technically drive the Ring Road in 6 days, you’d be spending most of your time behind the wheel instead of exploring the outdoors!

 We spent a lot of time hiking and taking photos, so we spread this itinerary out over 6 full days.
 If you’re short on time, it can easily be done in 5 days.
 I would, however, recommend giving yourself at least 6 days if you are visiting Iceland during the winter because the days are shorter and road conditions can be unpredictable.

 I cannot stress this enough.
 Check the weather report once you arrive in Iceland to determine which direction to head first!
 If there’s a particular spot you absolutely want to see, plan your route based on the weather.